Wesmania/vish/README.md

 Registers are defined with universal variables, and are actually just arrays 26 items long.
 Vish provides a set of helper functions for defining your own register sets and binding commands:
 * `_vish_make_regset letter name` - create a register set under `letter` named `name`.
 The register set will be kept in a `$_VISH_BOUND_${name}` universal variable.
+* `_vish_make_special_register keys fn` - Create a special register under each character in `keys`.
+To get and set this register, `_vish_special_register_${fn}` will be called, with "get" and key to fetch a value and "set", key and a value to set it.
+This is used to provide bindings to x11 clipboards, for example.
 * `_vish_bind_registers letter fn` - bind command `fn` under letter `letter`.
 The command should accept a single argument that's the register used.
 * `_vish_bind_numbers letter fn` - bind command `fn` under letter `letter`, accepting numbers from 1 to 9 instead of letter registers.
 * `_vish_bind letter command` - bind command to a `<leader><leader><letter>` sequence.
 Commands are `bind`-style strings - you can e.g. write `_vish_bind a "foo bar; echo baz"` and it will work as expected.